Confederate statues are coming down following George Floyd's death. Here's what we know - KESQ

 Mobile, Alabama

 The city removed the statue of Confederate Adm.
-Raphael Semmes from downtown and took it to a secure location, Mayor Sandy Stimpson said in a tweet.
+Raphael Semmes from downtown and took it to a secure location, Mayor Sandy Stimpson said in a tweet June 5.

 The monument was moved from a storage facility to the History Museum of Mobile on June 14, Stimpson posted on Facebook.

-Stimpson said the decision to remove that statue was not about Semmes or an attempt to rewrite history.
+Stimpson said the decision to remove the statue was not about Semmes or an attempt to rewrite history.

 “It is about removing a potential distraction so we may focus clearly on the future of our city,” Stimpson wrote.
 “That conversation, and the mission to create one Mobile, continues today.”